 Research.
 AI agents can analyze competitor websites, summarize market reports, extract patterns from customer feedback, and synthesize information from dozens of sources in minutes instead of hours.
 With 1M token context windows, you can feed an entire research library into a single session and ask questions across the full corpus.

 Code.
 This is where 2026 differs most from even a year ago.
-Claude Code is an agentic development environment — it reads your codebase, writes code, runs tests, debugs errors, and iterates on solutions autonomously.
+Claude Code is an agentic development environment - it reads your codebase, writes code, runs tests, debugs errors, and iterates on solutions autonomously.
 Multi-agent orchestration means it can work on frontend and backend simultaneously.
-I am not a developer by training.
-But with Claude Code, I have built functional web applications, data pipelines, and the automation infrastructure that runs my operations.
+I'm not a developer by training.
+But with Claude Code, I've built functional web applications, data pipelines, and the automation infrastructure that runs my operations.

 Analysis.
 AI can process financial data, identify trends, create projections, and build dashboards.
 The analysis that once required a data analyst now requires a well-structured prompt and a CSV upload.